Innovation and Impact: 2019 Funded Initiatives FY20

 This program will serve young families in areas without Jewish life infrastructure, including Clarskburg and Damascus.
 The project will allow the synagogue to grow partnerships with JPlay and PJ Library® of Greater Washington to help fill a void in service and provide families in those areas with relationships, community, and programming.

-TBS Educational Outreach Program: Torah Tykes & LIFE on the Road • Impact Grant
+Educational Outreach: Torah Tykes • Impact Grant

 The Storefront Project • Innovation Grant